ozza/syslog/README.md

 Note: This is an old project of mine about 7 years ago.
 It's also my first Python project.
+I'm aware that the code quality isn't great.
+It sucks actually...

 # SYSLOG CAPTURE FOR USGFW: